eworm-de/mkinitcpio-ykfde/README-mkinitcpio.md

 > `mapping-name` /dev/`LUKS-device` -

+Usually there is already an entry for your device.

 Update `/etc/ykfde.conf` with correct settings.
 Add `mapping-name` from above to `device name` in the `general` section.
 Then add a new section with your key's decimal serial number containing the key slot setting.